OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

    	1. **Shift Swap Request** (for Shift Swap Requests)
     	2. **Open Shift - Request** (for Open Shift Requests)
     	3. **TOR** (for Time Off Requests)
-3. When submitting shift swap requests the connector uses a specific comment type which must be created in Kronos with the name **Other reason**

 ### Step 5: Perform first time sync